 The University of Washington Tacoma is located in the heart of downtown Tacoma on the 1900 block of Pacific Avenue.
 The Office of Events & Conferences is located in William W. Philip Hall, at 1918 Pacific Avenue.
 We are located on the second floor just to the left when you come up the stairs.

 Do you rent your classrooms?

 Yes, we do!
 The University has over 50 classrooms that non-university organizations and individuals may rent.
 Please note that University of Washington Tacoma courses will always receive priority in the scheduling of classrooms.
-We are now accepting event reservations through January 3, 2021 for classroom rentals.

 How far out can I reserve space on campus?

 Spaces scheduled on campus follow a scheduling timeline.
 Specific dates that spaces become available to request are based on the type of space being requested — academic space vs. non-academic space.